Riverside Wildfire Lawyers

 While exceptions may apply, starting your claim as soon as possible is crucial.
 Missing these deadlines could result in losing your right to compensation.

-Let our Riverside wildfire lawyers handle your case, ensuring all deadlines are met while you focus on recovery.
+Our Riverside wildfire lawyers can handle your case and help you file your claim while staying on top of the applicable deadlines.
 Contact us at (888) 488-1391 to schedule a free, no-obligation consultation.

 Cuevas v.
 Salinas Farm Labor Contractor (settled on 2/22/2022) – Settlement involving a woman working as a fruit packer when her hair was caught in a running conveyor belt resulting in severe trauma to her head and scalp, traumatic brain injury, and skull fracture.
 In addition to this, Arash Law obtained a $14 million settlement on behalf of the client against a 3rd party.– TINA ESHGHIEH